 If the dwelling unit is rented out fewer than 15 days during the year, you don’t have to report any of the rental income nor can you take any of the rental expenses as deductions.

 Does this all confuse you?
 Don’t know where to begin tracking and filing numbers.
-Feel free to reach out for help with filing your Schedule E as part of your income tax return.
+Feel free to reach out for help with filing your Schedule C as part of your income tax return.

-What else would like you to know about taxes when renting out your RV?
-Ask below.
+What confuses you about taxes when renting out your RV?